MySolace/La-Sape/README.md

-# lasape
+# La Sape

 La Sape is Crisis Text Line's live pattern library/style guide.
 It is built on top of [Fabricator](https://github.com/fbrctr/fabricator) is a highly-modular design system for rapid web page development.
 It contains different materials that can be assembled into more complex page layouts.
+For etymology, look here: [https://en.wikipedia.org/wiki/La_Sape](https://en.wikipedia.org/wiki/La_Sape)

 ## Getting Started